 And the stars never rise, but I feel the bright eyes

 And so, all the night-tide, I lie down by the side

 Of my darling—my darling—my life and my bride,

 In her tomb by the sounding sea.

 “Annabel Lee” is a narrative poem due to its characters, conflict, and story arc.
 Most people, including Poe himself, consider this poem to be a ballad although the measure and meter don’t perfectly follow the traditional form.
-However, the mournful tone of the poem, the story of lost love, and the musicality of the work through repetition of words and phrases evokes the feeling of balladry in Poe’s poem.
+However, the mournful tone of the poem, the story of lost love, and the musicality of the work through the repetition of words and phrases evoke the feeling of balladry in Poe’s poem.

 In addition, Poe incorporates elements honoring medieval ballads through the subject of true love and the setting of “this kingdom by the sea.”
 This underscores a sense of timelessness, both within the poem itself and through its balladry.
 The poet’s love for Annabel Lee has not died with her death.
 In fact, the poet has entombed himself by devoting his life and love to his “bride.”
 This feeling of timelessness is captured in the poem, and the poem itself is timeless in its narrative and ballad form.